Redirect Map Bloated to Thousands of Lines, Slowing Builds

 git commit -m "snapshot: redirect map before audit"

-Step 2: Resolve all rules to final destinations
+Step 2: Resolve every rule to its final destination

 Walk every redirect end-to-end and write the resolved chain to a TSV.
 This is the single most useful artifact in the whole cleanup.